Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect.md

 You will need to set the `KUBECTL_CONTEXT` environment variable for the kubectl context of the cluster you are targeting.

 If you have followed the single cluster setup, it should be something like below.
 Adjust the name of the cluster accordingly to match the kubernetes cluster you are targeting.
 You can get the current context with `kubectl config current-context`

+We use the namespace `kuadrant-system` in this tutorial so ensure that namespace exists before continuing

 ```sh
 # Typical single cluster context